michelbarnich/michelbarnich/README.md

 ### About Me
 I'm 20 years old and interested in Cyber Security.
+All my projects focus on privacy, ease of use and being free for ever.

 ### Projects
 - [Detector](https://github.com/michelbarnich/Detector) - An iOS 9 and higher malware and Jailbreak detection tool.